New analytic solutions in $f\left( R\right) $-Cosmology from Painlev\'{e} analysis: Introduction

 \section{Introduction}

-The determination of exact and analytic solutions for the description of dynamical systems is an essential procedure for the analysis of a given dynamical system in all areas of physics and applied mathematics.
-Nowadays, numerical techniques are applied widely for the analysis of dynamical systems.
-However, the derivation of exact and analytic solutions for a set of differential equations gives an elegant way for the analysis of the dynamical system.
-Arscott expressed in a very nice way in the preface of his book \cite{ar1} the necessity for the search of analytic solutions and do not rely on numerical methods; Arscott wrote: \textquotedblleft\lbrack...] fall back on numerical techniques savours somewhat of breaking a door with a hammer when one could, with a little trouble, find the key\textquotedblright.
+Determining exact and analytic solutions to describe dynamical systems is essential for analysing systems in all physics and applied mathematics areas.
+Nowadays, numerical techniques are applied widely for the analysis of differential equations.
+However, the derivation of exact and analytic solutions for a set of nonlinear differential equations gives an elegant way to analyse the dynamical system.
+Arscott expressed in a lovely way in the preface of his book \cite{ar1} the necessity for the search for analytic solutions and not relying on numerical methods; Arscott wrote: \textquotedblleft\lbrack...] fall back on numerical techniques savours somewhat of breaking a door with a hammer when one could, with a little trouble, find the key\textquotedblright.

-Einstein's General Relativity provides a set of nonlinear differential equations, known as Einstein's field equations, which relates the physical space and the matter source.
-In cosmological studies, the field equations are reduced to a system of nonlinear ordinary differential equations that still in the case of vacuum can be solved easily.
+Einstein's General Relativity provides a set of nonlinear differential equations, known as Einstein's field equations, which relate the physical space and the matter source.
+In cosmological studies, the field equations are reduced to a system of nonlinear ordinary differential equations that still in the case of a vacuum, can not be solved easily.
 Some cosmological solutions describing vacuum geometries are presented in \cite{v2,v3,v4,v5}.
 In the simplest cosmological scenario, for which the physical space is described by the spatially flat Friedmann--Lema\^{\i}tre--Robertson--Walker (FLRW) geometry, with or without the cosmological constant term, the nonlinear ordinary differential equations can be linearised under the application of a point transformation \cite{nl1}.
-The linearisation of these field equations is ensured by the existence of the maximum number of point transformations under which the field equations are invariant.
-The symmetry analysis is a systematic way for the determination of invariant functions for dynamical system which has been widely applied in gravitational physics and cosmology \cite{sm1,sm2,sm3,ap1,sym4}.
-Furthermore, the symmetry analysis is the main approach for the investigation of the integrability properties and the construction of analytic solutions for the field equations in modified and extended theories of gravity, see for instance \cite{ns1,ns2,ns4,ns5,ns6} and references cited therein.
+The linearisation of this field equations are ensured by the existence of the maximum number of point transformations under which the field equations are invariant.
+The symmetry analysis is a systematic way to determine invariant functions for the dynamical system, which has been widely applied in gravitational physics and cosmology \cite{sm1,sm2,sm3,ap1,sym4}.
+Furthermore, symmetry analysis is the main approach for the investigation of the integrability properties and the construction of analytic solutions for the field equations in modified and extended theories of gravity, see for instance \cite{ns1,ns2,ns4,ns5,ns6} and references cited therein.